 Equity reflects your ownership interest and is calculated by subtracting your margin loan balance from the total value of your account.
 For example, if the value of the securities in your account was $15,000 and your margin loan balance was $10,000, your equity would be approximately $5,000 or 33%.
 For stock positions, the minimum equity maintenance requirement is typically a 30% base but could be higher due to a number of security and/or account factors.

 If the value of the securities you are using as collateral for your margin loan falls below the minimum equity maintenance requirement, your account may incur a margin call.
 This means you will need to add cash or securities to your account to increase your equity.
 If you do not act promptly, your brokerage firm may sell securities you own—without notifying you—in order to increase the equity in your account.

 Ways to manage margin account risk

-- Prepare for volatility.
-Position your portfolios to withstand significant fluctuations in the overall value of your collateral without falling below your minimum equity requirement.
+- Prepare for volatility; position your portfolio to withstand significant fluctuations in the overall value of your collateral without falling below your minimum equity requirement

 - Invest in assets with significant return potential; the securities you buy on margin should, at a minimum, have the potential to earn more than the cost of interest on the loan